curtiside/oelo_lights_ha/README.md

 **Required:**
 - **Controller IP Address** - IPv4 address of Oelo controller on local network

 Integration validates IP and creates entities for all zones (1-6) with default settings.
-Lovelace card is automatically installed and registered during setup.
+Pattern management card is automatically added to Overview dashboard during setup.

 ### Configure Options (After Setup)